vtexdocs/dev-portal-content/docs/guides/vtex-io/Getting-Started/getting-started-3/vtex-io-documentation-making-your-theme-content-public.md

 updatedAt: "2024-11-29T15:09:48.674Z"
 ---

-Since a Store Theme is a VTEX IO app, it works exactly like an app’s default behavior, including versioning and deployment capabilities.
+A Store Theme is a VTEX IO app, meaning it operates like any other app, with built-in features such as versioning and deployment capabilities.

 In this guide, you will find instructions to make your Store Theme available to end users.